Coffee Caramel Cookies

 - Sea salt – Rounds out the flavor.

-- Brown sugar – After my first round of recipe testing, I substituted granulated sugar for brown.
+- Brown sugar – After my first round of recipe testing, I substituted granulated sugar for brown sugar.
 As a result, it tastes sweeter and cuts the bitterness from the espresso.

-Prepare a baking sheet with parchment paper: This will prevent the cookies from sticking to the pan.
+Prepare a baking sheet with parchment paper: This prevents the cookies from sticking to the pan.
 Additionally, it’s much easier to transfer the cookies to a cooling rack.
 Then use an instant-read thermometer to ensure the butter and egg are at room temperature.

 Beat the butter and sugar together: After creaming the butter and sugar, add the egg, vanilla, and mix.

 In a large bowl, mix the dry ingredients: All-purpose flour, sea salt, baking soda, and espresso powder.
-Then mix the dry ingredients with the wet ingredients until just combined.
+Mix the dry ingredients with the wet ingredients until just combined.

-Add the caramel chips: Fold in the caramel chips with a spatula or wooden spoon.
+Add the caramel chips: Use a baking spatula or wooden spoon to fold in the caramel chips.
 Next, portion the cookie dough onto the baking sheet using a trigger-release ice cream scoop.
 Bake for 10-12 minutes or until the edges become golden brown.

 Cream butter and sugar.